It’s time to get tracking.

 If you’re using a platform like Shopify, WooCommerce, BigCommerce, or Magento, you might consider using an app or extension to install the GA4 dataLayer on your site, instead.

 (Note: Many of these platforms now have native integrations with Google Analytics 4.
-However, there are still pros and cons to using these integrations rather than extensions or manually adding our dataLayer into your site.)
+However, there are still pros and cons to using these integrations rather than extensions or manually adding the dataLayer into your site.)

-Download Our
+Download Our GA4 eCommerce

-GA4 eCommerce Tracking Toolkit now.
+Tracking Toolkit Now.

-Set Up Your GA4 Tracking Now for More Data Tomorrow
+Set Up Your GA4 Tracking Today for More Data Tomorrow

-In the meantime, you can review our other helpful guides on Google Analytics 4 below.
+You can also review our other helpful guides on Google Analytics 4 below.

 0 Comments